ColdGrub1384/LibTerm/README.md

 # LibTerm

 LibTerm is a terminal for iOS with Python 3.7 and Lua 5.3.
+Supports iOS 13 dark mode and multi window.

 [![Download on the App Store](https://pisth.github.io/appstorebadge.svg)](https://itunes.apple.com/us/app/libterm/id1380911705?ls=1&mt=8)

-This app is like @louisdh - [OpenTerm](https://github.com/louisdh/openterm) but this terminal is embeddable in your own app and it supports Lua and Python 3.7.

-## Motivation

-I like a lot [OpenTerm](https://github.com/louisdh/openterm) but I wanted to make the code better.
-Also, I wanted to integrate a local shell into [Pisth](https://github.com/ColdGrub1384/Pisth) so I made the project embeddable.
-I will upload to app to the App Store soon since [OpenTerm](https://github.com/louisdh/openterm) is no more available.
-This is not a fork from  [OpenTerm](https://github.com/louisdh/openterm), I rewrote the code.

 # Features